FacuM/shellscripts/README.md

 parsefnet
 ---------

-Easily parse all keys from freesite.
+Easily parse all keys from a freesite.
 (Freenet)

 reccrypt